tony-sull/tonysull-co-v2/src/data/notes/2021-11-02-new-totalitarianism.md

   - politics
 ---

-History is full of totalitarian despots attacking freedoms in the name of the working man.
+History is full of totalitarians attacking freedoms in the name of the working man.

-Protecting the oil industry in the name of the working man while attacking our rights to self determination should concern us all.
+Protecting the oil industry in the name of the working man while attacking our right to self determination should worry us all.

 https://www.npr.org/2021/10/31/1050958992/biden-says-he-worries-that-cutting-oil-production-too-fast-will-hurt-working-peo/